What Can't Go in a Dumpster? Prohibited Items List

 - Rechargeable batteries

-- Laptop batteries
+- Laptop and power tool batteries

 6. Medical Waste

-Biohazard materials require special handling:
+Biohazard materials require specialized disposal procedures:

 - Needles and syringes